 ✈ You don’t need it if you are only visiting Tokyo but if you’re travelling distance by train the JR Passes can be a bargain.
 See if they suit your trip and check prices with our preferred supplier.

-✈ Looking for a great place to stay in Tokyo?
-We use and trust Hotels Combined for their great selection, independent reviews and being able to easily compare the deals across the major suppliers.
+✈ Looking for a great place to stay in Osaka?
+We use and trust Booking.com for its great selection, independent reviews and cancellation options if your plans need to change.

 Interested?
 Save it to Pinterest